 The distance between the photographer and the camera is dependent mainly on the length of the cable release.
 The length of a cable release can vary between 6 inches to 30 feet.
 Most metal cable releases only go as high up as 40 inches, while the ones made of plastic can be much longer.

-Cable releases are typically used for portrait photography, low lighting locations, close-up stills, and any other photo shoot in which longer exposures are necessary.
-This makes it the perfect accessory you need for newborn photography.
+Cable releases are typically used for portrait photography, low lighting locations, close-up stills, and any other photoshoot in which longer exposures are necessary.
+That makes it the perfect accessory you need for newborn photography.
 You can see the slightest movements when you push the shutter release.
-This can be eliminated by using a cable release.
+That can be eliminated by using a cable release.
 Also, when making use of the bulb (B) shutter speed setting, you can hold the cable release without pressing down the shutter attached to the camera.

 The cable release is a perfect solution for self-portrait photography, allowing the photographer to step away from the camera without being bothered about the time constrictions of the self-timer.
 Though the cable may be visible in the photograph, it will still serve the purpose nonetheless.